candycode/candycode.github.com/site/toys/index.md

 ##[LoCO.js](http://locojs.net)

-JavaScript/C++ application framework: develop multiplatform desktop applications with CoffeeScript/JavaScript/Skulpt/Scheme...anything that compiles to JavaScript together with knockout, jQuery(UI) or any of your favorite JS framework.
+JavaScript/C++ application framework: Develop multiplatform desktop applications with CoffeeScript/JavaScript/Python/Scheme...anything that compiles to JavaScript, together with Knockout, jQuery(UI) or any of your favorite JS framework.

 Implement modules as C++ loadable objects and use a scripting language as glue/controller.

-Distribute apps as a single executable or player application which downloads objects on the fly.
+Distribute apps as a single executable or a player application which downloads objects on the fly.

 Network(w/ SSL), services provided with configurable resource access control.